Topics in the History of Medicine – Guidance for Authors

 Only manuscripts that are deemed of sufficient quality, meet the aims and scope of THoM and are supplied in the correct format will be considered for peer review.

-THoM operates a blinded peer review system.
-Each manuscript will usually be sent to two independent reviewers.
-Based on the reports from the reviewers, and the Editors’ judgment, a decision on approval, rejection or revision will be issued to the author(s).
+THoM operates a double-blind peer review system in which communication between authors and reviewers is anonymised and managed by the Editorial Team.
+Based on the referees’ reports, and the Editors’ judgment, decisions on approval, rejection or revision will be issued to authors.

 A paper may be accepted with no or minimal changes.
 Alternatively, a paper may require more substantial changes, reflecting the referees’ comments and guidance from the Editors, and resubmission before it can be accepted.
 Finally, a paper can be rejected outright.

 Papers accepted for publication will be edited for language, spelling, clarity, style, and internal inconsistencies.
 The Editors may propose further changes in consultation with the corresponding author.

 PDF proofs will be sent to the corresponding author who is responsible for circulating them to any other author(s) and collating all amendments.
 Only minor corrections can be considered at this stage and proofs should be returned promptly.

 Authors are reminded to check their proofs carefully to confirm that all author information, including names, affiliations and contact details are correct, and that funding statements, if any, are accurate.

 The Editor-in-Chief reserves the right to make the final decision regarding publication and to make amendments to the text considered necessary to match the scope, style, and editorial requirements of the journal.

 Manuscripts can only be considered for publication if: